Zhuxitong/ppsPCP/README.md

 # ppsPCP
-A Plant PAVs Scanner and Pan-genome Construction Pipeline.

-## Description
-ppsPCP is a Pipeline to detect presence/absence variations (PAVs) and make a fully annotated Pan-genome when comparing one or multiple assembled plant genomes against one selected reference genome.
+ppsPCP is a Pipeline to detect presence/absence variations (PAVs) and make fully annotated Pan-genome when one or multiple assembled plant genomes compared against one selected reference genome.

-To find PAVs and construct a Pan-genome using reference and two query genomes, ppcPCP will perform the following steps:
+To find PAVs and construct a Pan-genome, ppcPCP perform the following steps:
 ```
-1. The reference and first query genome are aligned together to find absent regions
+- The reference and query genomes are aligned together to scan PAVs.
+The minimum PAV seq set to 100bp
-2. The alignments are processed to filter out PAVs.
-The smallest size of PAV extracted is 100bp
-3. To confirm PAVs, BLASTn against reference is performed
-4. BLASTn results are parsed to classify the PAVs scaffolds into two different categories:
-   - Similar (to the reference tested) [default: similarity 90% and coverage 80%]
-   - No hits on the reference
-5. PAVs are compared with the reference genome annotation file and those which were adjacent to each other and
-   having some overlapping gene sequence are extended, corrected and merged
-6. Genes which were associated with the PAVs are filtered out and make a PAVs annotation file
-7. Filtered PAVs and annotation files are merged with reference genome fasta and annotation file to construct
-   a draft genome
-8. Draft genome is aligned again with the query genome to get the not similar genes information which at least
-   not following one of the previous defined criteria
-9. Filtered out not similar genes then added into files generated at step 5 and repeated the steps 5 and 6
-   By this way, ppsPCP collects not only sequence based PAVs and its associated genes, but also collect the genes
-   which are less similar and not following one of the previous defined criteria
+- Genes assosiated with the PAVs, have no similarity with reference or not satisfy at least one of the previous
+  defined criteria are filtered out
-10. New PAVs sequence and annotation files are merged with the reference genome sequence and annotation
+- Extracted unique PAVs and genes are merged with reference genome to construct a fully annotated pan-genome
-    files respectively to create Pan-genome 1.
-After that, this Pan-genome 1 is used as reference genome for
-    second query genome and whole process is repeated.
-Finally, This pipeline yield a fully annotated Pan-genome
-    which represent a whole sequence/genes set for all three genomes.
 ```

 ## Dependencies

-### System requirement
-ppsPCP currently only supports  ***Linux*** system due to the software dependencies.

-### Softwares
-Some of the following softwares may have already installed on your system because they are all frequently used in bioinformatics.
 1. MUMmer
 You can find MUMmer [HERE](http://mummer.sourceforge.net/).
-Installing MUMmer is quite easy and version 3.X.X is needed:
+Installing MUMmer is quite easy, and we used Mummer3.23:
 ```
 $ wget https://sourceforge.net/projects/mummer/files/latest/download
 $ tar -xvzf MUMmerX.X.tar.gz (X means the VERSION of MUMmer)